-Models and guides all students in assessing their own learning or sen-assessment. assessment during some learning activities. provides some opportunities for student reflection and self-assessment.
+Models and guides all students in assessing their own learning encourage student reflection or self-assessment. assessment during some learning activities.
+Student teacher models reflection and self-assessment strategies and provides some opportunities for student reflection and self- assessment.
 Student teacher consistently models reflection and self-assessment strategies and provides ongoing opportunities for student reflection and self-assessment.
-Provides opportunities for peer-assessment Student teacher provides no opportunities for peer discussion related to improving learning.
+Student teacher provides no opportunities for peer discussion related to improving learning. related to improving learning.
 Student teacher models strategies and/or provides guidelines to help students engage in peer evaluation of work and provides opportunities for peer discussion.
-Student teacher models strategies and provides guidelines to help students engage in peer evaluation of work and provides frequent opportunities for peer discussion.
-Uses information from students, families, and support specialists to improve academic progress and encourage personal growth ways to improve learning outcomes or encourage personal growth.
-Student teacher regularly exchanges information with students, families, and support specialists about ways to improve student learning outcomes and encourage personal growth Student teacher actively involves the student, family, and support specialists in frequent discussion about ways to improve student learning outcomes and encourage personal growth.
-Uses assessment to apply evidence-based practices little knowledge of assessment tools to plan or choice and implementation of evidence-based practices.
+Student teacher models strategies and provides guidelines to help students engage in peer evaluation of work and provides frequent opportunities for peer discussion. students, families, and support specialists to students, families, and/or support specialists about ways to improve learning outcomes or encourage personal growth. and/or support specialists about ways to improve student learning outcomes and encourage personal growth, but the information is not clear or is incomplete.
+Student teacher regularly exchanges information with students, families, and support specialists about ways to improve student learning outcomes and encourage personal growth Student teacher actively involves the student, family, and support specialists in frequent discussion about ways to improve student learning outcomes and encourage personal growth. evidence-based practices little knowledge of assessment tools to plan or implement evidence-based based practices.
 Student teacher demonstrates consistent use of assessment tools to inform the choice and implementation of evidence-based practices.
 Student teacher systematically assesses student needs to inform the choice and implementation of appropriate evidence-based practices to